apidae-tourisme/apidae-php/README.md

 #### Confirmation

-When you have finished your tasks, you must confirm to Sitra that everything went fine.
+When you have finished your tasks, you must confirm to Apidae that everything went fine.

 ```php
 // With the export hash